SasView/documents/CodeCamps/CodeCampVIII/Roadmap Discussion Notes.md

 ## New/core functionalities
 - Real-time analysis is a ESS/DMSC milestone in 2019 and should  be moved forward on the map
+- Complex resolution functions for TOF data will need to be introduced